The global and independent platform for the SAP community.

 API and hybrid integration

-BIS API Integration helps companies open up data silos and make data available via APIs.
-It also enables BIS users to consume third-party APIs and integrate them into their own applications.
+BIS API Integration enables companies to open up data silos and make data available via APIs.
+Furthermore, BIS users can consume third-party APIs and integrate them into their own applications.
+BIS API Management provides transparency and control of API data transfers.
+Both API Integration and API Management can be used in combination or individually—if companies already leverage one or the other component from another provider.

 Api management as a trendsetter